-I have pleasure in presenting our Status Report to the South Yorkshire Pensions Authority Audit Committee (the "AC") for the 2021 audit of South Yorkshire Pensions Authority (the "Authority") and South Yorkshire Pension Fund (the "Fund").
+I have pleasure in presenting our Final Report to the South Yorkshire Pensions Authority Audit Committee (the "AC") for the 2021 audit of South Yorkshire Pensions Authority (the "Authority") and South Yorkshire Pension Fund (the "Fund").

 I would like to extend my thanks to Fund and Authority management for their assistance during the audit.
 The regular communication we have had with management and the use of technology has allowed us to continue to deliver the audit remotely in 2020/21.
-We have listed the items outstanding at the time of issuing this report in Appendix 2.
-We will update you verbally on the progress of these items during the meeting on 29 July 2021.